wessenstam/gts21/snow/snowcalm/snowcalm.rst

 #.
 Click **Next Tab**.

 #.
-Under **Service Configuration > Default > VM Configuration**, observe that fields where **Runtime** was not enabled is the Blueprint cannot be manipulated during the Catalog Item creation process.
+Expand **Service Configuration > Default > VM Configuration**, observe that fields where **Runtime** was not enabled is the Blueprint cannot be manipulated during the Catalog Item creation process.

 #.
 Update the **Memory Size MB** to **3072**, and then disable the **Runtime** option to prevent users from altering this value during the VM ordering process.
 For this Catalog Item, users would still be able to request custom vCPU values.